lilaxuan/MERN_Social_Media_App_Final_Version/README.md

 1. create a `client` and `sevrer` folder
 2. create a react app in the client folder using `npx create-react-app ./`
 3. create a package.json file in the server folder using `npm init -y`
-4. Copy the src folder of the client and server folder from https://github.com/adrianhajdin/project_mern_memories
+4. Copy the `package.json` file and the whole `src` folder of the client and server folder from https://github.com/adrianhajdin/project_mern_memories
 5. Create your own ddb instance on https://www.mongodb.com/atlas/database
 6. replace the connect code in the index.js under server folder based on the DDB you created (refer to section)
 7. Run `npm install` under client and server folder